huggingface/blog/image-search-datasets.md

 some nice things 'for free'.
 One of these is the ability to add a [`faiss`](https://github.com/facebookresearch/faiss) index to a dataset. [`faiss`](https://github.com/facebookresearch/faiss) is a ["library for efficient similarity search and clustering of dense vectors"](https://github.com/facebookresearch/faiss).

-The `datasets` [docs](https://huggingface.co/docs/datasets) show an [example](https://huggingface.co/docs/datasets/faiss_es.html#id1) of using a `faiss` index for text retrieval.
+The `datasets` [docs](https://huggingface.co/docs/datasets) shows an [example](https://huggingface.co/docs/datasets/faiss_es.html#id1) of using a `faiss` index for text retrieval.
 In this post we'll see if we can do the same for images.

 ## The dataset: "Digitised Books - Images identified as Embellishments. c.
 1510 - c.
 1900"